PavloShvab/ipify-openapi/README.md

 # ipify-openapi

-Ipify is designed to help you get the public IP address and geolocation data from an IP address.
+OpenAPI specification for ipify service, is designed to help you get the public IP address and geolocation data from an IP address.

 * [Documentation for A Simple Public IP Address API](https://www.ipify.org/)
 * [Documentation for IP Geolocation API](https://geo.ipify.org/docs)